openkim/kim-property/README.md

     Remove a key.

 5- **[Dump](#Dump)**\
-    Take as input the generated instance and a filename, validate instance against the property definition and either issues an error or writes the instance out to file in edn format.
+    Take as input the generated instance and a filename, validate each instance against the property definition and either issues an error or writes the instance out to file in edn format.
 Final validation should make sure all keys/arguments are legal and all required keys are provided.

 ## Create